 Without the involvement of industry, the NHS and Genomics England would not be able to get the new medicines, treatments and diagnostics for patients that should come from this project.
-It has always been the case that medicines and diagnostics are developed outside the NHS and government by the private sector.
+Medicines and diagnostics are always developed outside the NHS and government by the private sector.

-Members of the consortium are pooling their knowledge, people and financial resource to work together on research studies of common interest for the duration of the industry trial.
-Members of the consortium have been given carefully controlled access to a set of whole genome sequences and corresponding de-identified health information about participants in the project.
-All members of the consortium will have to share the results of their analysis with everyone during the industry trial.
+The Discovery Forum builds on the GENE Consortium, which completed its work in June 2017.
+GENE involved 13 pharmaceutical, biotech and diagnostic companies which worked collaboratively on research studies of common interest.
+Members of the consortium were granted carefully controlled access to a set of whole genome sequences and corresponding de-identified health information about participants in the project – committing to share results of their analysis with everyone during the industry trial.

 Yes.
 All participants who have agreed to take part in the 100,000 Genomes Project will be explicitly asked by the trained healthcare professional taking their consent if they are willing for commercial companies to access their de-identified genome and health data.
 For further information, please see our FAQ on ethics and consent.

-Companies in the consortium participating in the industry trial will not be accessing and carrying out analysis on individual participant data but will work on a limited amount of aggregated data – or the data of many thousands of participants at any one time.
+Companies in the Discovery Forum do not access and carry out analysis on individual participant data, but will work on a limited amount of aggregated data – or the data of many thousands of participants at any one time.

-Companies who are members of the consortium work with the researchers, clinicians and analysts who have been successful in joining Genomics England’s Clinical Interpretation Partnership (GeCIP) within a managed framework.
+Companies who are members of the Forum work with the researchers, clinicians and analysts who have been successful in joining Genomics England’s Clinical Interpretation Partnership (GeCIP) within a managed framework.
 This partnership between industry, the academic research community and clinicians will help to accelerate the development of new diagnostics and treatments for NHS patients as all findings will have to be shared.
-Companies who are not part of the consortium will not be allowed to work within the GeCIP environment.

-Funders, researchers, trainees and clinicians will take part in the 100,000 Genomes Project through the Genomics England Clinical Interpretation Partnership.
+Funders, researchers, trainees and clinicians will take part in the 100,000 Genomes Project through the Genomics England Clinical Interpretation Partnership (GeCIP).
 There is no charge for this.

-All members of the consortium will be obliged to publish all findings and research from the industry trial at the point at which intellectual property for any product is protected, in common with best practice in the pharmaceutical industry.
+All members of the Forum are obliged to publish all findings and research at the point at which intellectual property for any product is protected, in common with best practice in the pharmaceutical industry.

-Genomics England is categorically not selling participant’s genomes or their medical data.
-We are charging companies to participate in the GENE Consortium and the industry trial because providing storage, security and analytic services is costly and it is right that companies using the data should contribute to these costs.
-For patients to benefit from this landmark project, it is vital for companies to be involved because without their expertise, the NHS and Genomics England would not be able to get the new medicines, treatments and diagnostics for patients that should come from this project.
+For patients to benefit from this landmark project, it is vital for companies to be involved because, without their expertise, the NHS and Genomics England would not be able to get the new medicines, treatments and diagnostics for patients that should come from this project.
 It has always been the case that medicines and diagnostics are developed outside the NHS and government by the private sector.